acgd-webdev-5/seo-metadata/README.md

 deliverables: 'Live website'
 ---

-# SEO & microdata
+# SEO & MicroData

 ## Overview

-- Follow honest search engine optimization best practices to seo-ify your portfolio website.
+- Follow honest search engine optimization best practices to SEO-ify your portfolio website.
 - Make sure to create unique titles and descriptions for every page.
-- Add all the appropriate enhanced metadata—look into using [Schema: CreativeWork](https://schema.org/CreativeWork) and more.
+- Add all the appropriate enhanced MicroData—look into using [Schema: CreativeWork](https://schema.org/CreativeWork) and more.
 - Create the SEO specific files: `humans.txt`, `robots.txt`, `sitemap.xml`.
 - Social media metadata should be included, specifically Facebook Open Graph & Twitter Cards.